-- Corrosion can arise in liquid cooling structures, whose cold plates can corrode because the liquid glycol gets older or past its lifecycle.
-Therefore, the cooling liquid ought to get replaced as a part of the maintenance program.
+1. Corrosion can arise in liquid cooling structures, whose cold plates can corrode because the liquid glycol gets older or past its lifecycle.
+Therefore, the cooling liquid ought to be replaced as a part of the maintenance program.

-- Climates around the world pose special thermal demanding situations for batteries.
+3. Climates around the world pose special thermal demanding situations for batteries.
 Examples encompass leaving the automobile in high heat for a long time or residing in an area with extraordinarily low winter temperatures.
 Batteries should be capable of tolerating massive temperature levels in any respect.
-To attain this, the battery cooling gadget should be energetic even if the automobile isn’t always in use.
+To attain this, the battery-cooling gadget should be energetic even if the automobile isn’t always in use.

-- Aging leads to thermal control issues that are deliberate for EVs.
+4. Aging leads to thermal control issues that are deliberate for EVs.
 As batteries age, a bigger part of power is lost as heat.
-The thermal control gadget ought to be constructed for those more difficult situations that arise later withinside the battery lifecycle, now no longer only for ordinary situations at some stage in the preceding years.
+The thermal control gadget ought to be constructed for those more difficult situations that arise later inside the battery lifecycle, no longer only for ordinary situations at some stage in the preceding years.

 If you look around, numerous companies may provide you with cooling solutions; however, it is not sure if the advanced thermal solutions for EVs are perfect or not.
 After long research, trials, and errors, we have found that the immersion cooling working principle can help remove heat from electric vehicles’ circuits.